North Bay Village, Florida: Early years

 Prior to 1940, most of what is now North Bay Village lay beneath the waters of Biscayne Bay.
 The only dry land was Broadcast Key, a 5 acre island from which pioneer radio station WIOD began broadcasting in 1926.

 Today, television station WSVN-TV maintains its headquarters at this same site, now joined with Treasure Island.
 WIOD moved inland during the mid-2010s.

 In 1940, dredging and bulk-heading created North Bay Island.
 By 1941, palm-lined streets had been laid out, and 12 homes had been built and occupied.
 Today, the island has grown into a neighborhood of single-family residences.

 During the mid-1940s, dredging and filling created Harbor Island and Treasure Island.
 Harbor Island is composed primarily of multi-family buildings.
 Treasure Island, whose street names were drawn from Robert Louis Stevenson's novel Treasure Island, is a mixture of single-family dwellings on the westerly end and multi-family dwellings on the eastern end.

-1945-present
+1945–2022

 North Bay Village was incorporated in 1945.
 Harbor and Treasure Islands were annexed several years later.
 Broadcast Key, also known as Cameo Island, was annexed in 1963.
 During its early years, North Bay Village was primarily a haven for winter residents.